 The recovery time depends on which treatment you underwent.
 With antiviral medication, you should be able to get back to most of your normal routine within a couple of days or as soon as you do not experience any symptoms or side effects from the medication.
-With a liver transplant, the full recovery period can take around six months, but you should be able to return to work within a few months.
+With a liver transplant, the full recovery period can take around six months, but you should be able to return to work within 12 weeks.

 Making healthy lifestyle changes is very important after your treatment, such as following a healthy and balanced diet plan and regular exercise.
 Treatment with antiviral medication requires regular follow-up checkups to monitor your condition and progress.
 With liver transplantation, you also need regular checkup and you may need to take medication for a longer period of time.

 Antiviral medicine is a safe and effective treatment for hepatitis C, with around 90% of patients with the condition are cured.
 Liver transplant is generally safe and approximately 70% of patients who undergo the procedure can live for ten years or longer.
 Both have some side effects and risks, such as depression, anxiety, skin irritation, insomnia, anorexia, tiredness, hair loss, aggressive behavior, bile duct complications, blood clots, bleeding, failure or rejection of donated liver, infection, mental confusion, and seizures